 If you’ve cyberstalked one of the four people mentioned above, (you know you have) then you might as well stop living in denial and fully embrace your own creepiness.
 Ready to go to the next level?
 If you really want to know more, criminal background checks are the way to go.

 Think about it.
 A person’s Facebook or Twitter account is only going to show you what they want people to see.
 But a background check can reveal so much more.
 Do you think the new dude you’re flirting with is going to tell you about the time he was arrested for selling weed?
 How much satisfaction would you get from discovering that since you broke up, your ex got busted for a DUI?

 It’s not cruel, it’s curiosity, and it’s perfectly natural.
 Satisfy your craving for information and just background check them already!

-Jessica Ruane is a blogger and social media specialist for Instant Checkmate, an online backgorund check company.
-To learn more about the people in your life, check them out on Myspace.
+Jessica Ruane is a blogger and social media specialist for Instant Checkmate, an online background check company.